altocodenl/tagaway/readme.md

    - Suggest geotagging when having a few pivs uploaded, but only once; either enable it or dismiss the message, and don't show it again.
    - When clicking on no man's land, unselect.
    - When querying untagged pivs AND pivs are selected, show "Done tagging" button.
 When tagging those pivs, they remain in selection until either 1) "Done tagging" button is clicked; 2) all pivs are unselected; or 3) "untagged" is removed from query.
+   - Scroll to the top of the pivs grid when selecting a new combination of tags.
    - Retain current query and scroll position in the URL, so it can be copied and opened into a new tab.
    - The back button takes you to the previous query (including its scroll position), but not to the same query with a different scroll position.
+   - When scrolling up/down, updates should not modify the scroll position.
+   - When uploads are happening in the background that affect the current query, the piv at the top left of the screen should remain on the top row until the next refresh.
    - Be able to invert the order in which tags on the left sidebar are shown.
    - Click on chunk header to narrow down selection (range tag).